Y-wing

 The Koensayr series Y-wing assault starfighter/bomber are a series of fictional spacecraft from the Star Wars franchise.
 They are depicted as fighter-bombers of the Galactic Republic, Rebel Alliance, New Republic and the Resistance.
-Within the Star Wars setting, Y-wings are known for being ideally suited for anti-shipping, close air support, air interdiction, escort, force protection and ground attack missions.
+Within the Star Wars setting, Y-wings are known for being ideally suited for anti-shipping, close air support, air interdiction, escort, force protection, and ground attack missions.
 Y-wings made their first theatrical appearance in Star Wars Episode IV: A New Hope and have featured in movies, television shows, and the Star Wars expanded universe's books, comics, and games.

 Origin and design

 Colin Cantwell, who also designed the saga's TIE fighters, initially designed the Y-wing with a large bubble turret for a gunner.
 However, the dome did not appear properly when filmed against bluescreen and subsequent designs omitted the turret.
+According to Colin Cantwell's estate, he was directly inspired by the Grumman TBF Avenger when designing the Y-wing, borrowing elements such as the turret gunner seated behind the pilot.